Sebastian21Ahumada/R-scripts/README.md

 # R-scripts

 Welcome to my R Scripts repository!
 This repository contains personal projects and tasks completed using R, particularly focused on data visualization and web scraping.
+All the projects were made in R markdown, so you can find all the html reports generated as an output in the html folder, with the same name that the rmd file.

 # Contents